dyle/rpgmapper/README.md

 * [CMake](https://cmake.org)
 * and [GoogleTest](https://github.com/google/googletest)

+## Images

+I'm still in desperate need of someone with a graphic skill to help me out drawing icons and other images needed for the application.
+The icons and images I use here are free.
+Some picked by KDE Plasma stock Breeze icon set other from Open Cliparts and other from other various places, like:

+* https://www.freepik.com used under Creative Commons BY 3.0

 ## Edit 1

 Aaaarrrgghhh!
 I cannot stand it to _not_ comment my work.
 After some months of inactivity